 Susan Cramm is an executive coach and President of Valuedance, an executive coaching and leadership development firm.

-Cramm received her master's degree in management from Northwestern University, specializing in finance, marketing, and quantitative methods.
-At The University of California in San Diego, she received her bachelor’s degree, summa cum laude, and specialized in management and computer science.
+Ms. Cramm holds an M.S. in Management from Northwestern University, specializing in finance, marketing, and quantitative methods.
+At The University of California in San Diego, she received her bachelor’s degree, summa cum laude, and specialized in Management and Computer Science.